Fundamental Concepts

 • A Feature is an application “extension” managed by the Kernel.

-• A Feature is fully controlled by the Kernel: it can be installed (dynamically or statically pre-installed), started, stopped and uninstalled at any time independent of the system state (particularly, a Feature never depends on another Feature to be stopped).
+• A Feature is fully controlled by the Kernel: it can be installed, started, stopped and uninstalled at any time independent of the system state (particularly, a Feature never depends on another Feature to be stopped).

 • A Feature is optional, potentially not-trusted, maybe unreliable and can be executed without jeopardizing the safety of the Kernel execution and other Features.